 Even mild sleep deprivation can hinder our focus and attentiveness, cause “brain fog,” and worsen mood disorders like depression and anxiety.
 Reducing it can significantly affect our health and wellness as well as overall performance during the day.

 During adolescence, the secretion of growth hormone is at its peak that begins to decline exponentially from young adulthood to middle age and slowly continues to drop in old age.

 Melatonin is associated with our Body Clock, i.e., our brain’s Circadian Rhythm (night-day cycle).
 It increases at night approximately two hours before the beginning of normal sleep and is responsible for sleepiness.
 The secretion of evening melatonin reduces with aging and may be associated with a significant amount of poor sleeping.

 The adrenal gland secretes cortisol, a stress hormone, which increases arousal and helps the body deal with short-term stress situations.
 Cortisol is also associated with the Circadian rhythm and increased cortisol in the morning leads to sleeplessness.
 Chronically increased cortisol levels may be due to increased chronic stress, which adversely affects many body systems and hinders sleep.

-With aging, the sleep of older adults is associated with changes in sex hormones.
-The testosterone levels in men decrease progressively after 30 years of age, which causes more fragmented sleep.
+The testosterone levels in men decrease progressively after 30 years of age, which causes more fragmented sleeping.
 The estrogen levels drop, and follicle-stimulating hormone (FSH) levels increase in women significantly during perimenopause and can cause difficulty in falling and staying asleep.